Rameshwar-bhagwat10/Agro-App/README.md

-# Agro Seva Kendra - Agricultural App
+# Agro Krishi - Agricultural App

 A comprehensive agricultural application built with Kotlin for Android, designed to help farmers with products, tips, and weather information.